Futrell/website/content/authors/group/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio : ""

+nb : "I am not taking students at the moment—my lab has reached critical mass.
+I spend roughly 3-4 hours a week with my primary advisees and a similar amount of time with many of my close collaborators as well.
+I am fresh out of cycles."

 # List (academic) interests or hobbies
 interests : []

-foci : ["Decoding Strategies for Neural MT", "Information-Theoretic Linguistics", "Linguistic Typology", "Bias in Natural Language Processing Systems", "Metaphor", "Low-resource Linguistic Annotation","Algorithmics for Parsing", "Analyzing Neural Representations of Language"]
+foci : ["Decoding Strategies for Neural MT", "Information-Theoretic Linguistics", "Computational Typology", "Computational Morphology", "Bias and Fairness in NLP Systems", "Computational Approaches to Metaphor", "Low-resource Linguistic Annotation","Algorithmics for Parsing", "Interpreting Neural Representations of Language"]